Greenville Downtown Airport: Air traffic

-GMU's air traffic is heavier than any other general aviation airport in South Carolina and is topped by only three commercial airports (Myrtle Beach International, Charleston International/Air Force Base and Columbia Metropolitan) in South Carolina.
+As of 2017, GMU's general aviation operations traffic (local and itinerant) was heavier than any other general aviation airport in South Carolina.
+Its total operations in 2017 were topped by only three commercial airports (Myrtle Beach International, Charleston International/Air Force Base and Columbia Metropolitan) in South Carolina.

 Based aircraft

 GMU has more based aircraft than any other airport in South Carolina.

 Awards

 The FAA Southern Region selected GMU to receive its General Aviation Airport Safety Award.
 The award is presented to a general aviation airport in the Southeast that makes outstanding efforts to increase flight safety.
 GMU accomplished this by completing numerous safety-enhancing projects.
 Of particular note, GMU was the first general aviation airport in the nation to install an Engineered Material Arresting System (EMAS) in the latter part of 2003.
 EMAS rapidly and safely decelerates aircraft that have overrun the active runway by utilizing energy absorbing material.
 In the summer of 2006, this system was credited with saving five passengers and a $20 million Falcon 900 jet that overran Runway 1 due to a brake malfunction.

 The FAA Southern Region selected Joe Frasher, Airport Director of GMU, as the 2008 General Aviation Airport Manager of the Year.
 This award is presented to a general aviation airport manager in the Southeast who makes outstanding efforts to increase flight safety.
 Frasher had been instrumental in completing numerous safety-enhancing projects at GMU over the previous 26 years.

 "The staff of the Greenville Downtown Airport is distinguished in its commitment to continually increasing flight safety," said Rusty Chapman, recently retired Manager of the Airports Division, FAA Southern Region.
 "They accomplished a significant number of safety upgrades while still successfully operating the state's busiest general aviation airport."

 The award was presented to Frasher at the 2009 FAA Communications Conference in Atlanta on January 30, 2009.